 No!
 If a variable annuity account goes down, you could lose principal.
-Fixed index annuity principal is protected from negative index changes - you can't lose principal if the index declines.
-On other other hand, variable annuity principal and interest credits aren't locked in.
+Fixed index annuity principal is protected from negative index changes – you can’t lose principal if the index declines.
+On other other hand, with a variable annuity the principal and interest credits aren’t locked in.

 Once index-linked interest is credited in an index annuity, it can’t be lost, even if the index declines substantially.
 Variable annuities also include reinvested dividends.
 However, neither the index nor index annuities reflect the reallocated dividends.